Using Fuse & Linking Fireworks

 Consumers can buy additional fuse for attaching to their fireworks.
 However, some types of fuse are only intended for professionals and are no longer sold to the public.

-It is also legal for members of the public to add additional fuse to their fireworks, to modify a firework’s fuse or to use fuse to link multiple fireworks together, without requiring any form of licensing.
-The legislation, The Explosive Regulations 2014 (part 2-6), runs through all of the restrictions surrounding what you can’t do with explosive items but states an exception as follows:
+It is understood to be legal for members of the public to add additional fuse to their fireworks, to modify a firework’s fuse or to use fuse to link multiple fireworks together, without requiring any form of licensing.
+The legislation, The Explosive Regulations 2014 (part 2-6), runs through all of the restrictions surrounding what you can’t do with explosive items but states an exception to these rules in the following very specific scenario:

 “the preparation, assembly, disassembly and fusing of firework displays at the place of intended use;”